-A function that should be employed as method in ebam must output a list consisting of the objects z: A numeric vector containing the test scores of the genes.
+A function that should be employed as method in ebam must output a list consisting of the objects

-ratio: A numeric vector of the same length as \mathbf{z} comprising the values of the ratio $f_0(z)/f(z)$, where f_0 is the distribution of the test scores expected under the null hypothesis, and f is the distribution of the observed test scores.

-- vec.pos: A numeric vector of the same length as z consisting of the under the null hypothesis expected number of test scores larger than or equal to abs(z[i]), i = 1, ..., length(z). - vec.neg: A numeric vector of the same length as z consisting of the under the null hypothesis expected number of test scores smaller than or equal to -abs(z[i]), i = 1,..., length(z).
+- z: A numeric vector containing the test scores of the genes. - ratio: A numeric vector of the same length as z comprising the values of the ratio $f_0(z)/f(z)$, where f_0 is the distribution of the test scores expected under the null hypothesis, and f is the distribution of the observed test scores. - vec.pos: A numeric vector of the same length as z consisting of the numbers of test scores expected under the null hypothesis to be larger than or equal to abs(z[i]), i = 1,..., length(z). - vec.neg: A numeric vector of the same length as z consisting of the numbers of test scores expected under the null hypothesis to be smaller than or equal to -abs(z[i]), i = 1,..., length(z).